Cheesedz/pub-sub-pattern/README.md

 12. **Scaling Out Subscribers**
     - If a subscriber cannot handle the rate of incoming messages, apply the **Competing Consumers Pattern** to scale out by adding more subscriber instances to process messages concurrently.

+## Disadvantages

+PubSub also has several disadvantages:

+1. **Complexity**
+   - Additional infrastructure, such as message brokers, adds complexity to the system, requiring maintenance and monitoring.

+2. **Latency**
+   - Asynchronous delivery might introduce delays, especially under heavy load.

+3. **Debugging**
+   - Troubleshooting distributed systems with PubSub can be challenging because of the decoupled nature and asynchronous communication.

+4. **Message Ordering**
+   - Messages may not always be processed in the order they are sent, which can lead to inconsistent states if not handled properly.

+5. **Failure Handling**
+   - If subscribers or brokers fail, messages might be lost unless specific mechanisms like dead-letter queues are implemented.
+   -
 ## When to Use This Pattern

 The PubSub pattern is suitable in the following scenarios: